mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 |-----------------|----------|----------|---------|
 | `castFunctions` | `object` | -        |         |

-Real-Time Updater service allows to perform basic transformation logic on each field of projection records before writing them onto the storage system.
+Projection Storer service allows to perform basic transformation logic on each field of projection records before writing them onto the storage system.
 By default, it offers a set of predefined functions that convert a projection record field from one type into another.
 For example, it allows to convert a string containing a number into an integer.
 Below it is shown the list of existing functions: